Westin Kierland Villas – Scottsdale, AZ

 The Resort has its own kids club with a unique scavenger hunt.
-Kids collect stamps from various places on property.
-Once completed, they can turn this in for a lanyard accompanied by pins of these areas they visited.
+Kids collect stamps from various places on the property.
+Once completed, they can turn this in for a lanyard accompanied by pins of the areas they visited.
 It’s a unique way to see all the resort has to offer.

 Back at the Villas, we stayed in a 1-bedroom premium suite encompassing 870 sq ft (I love my space!).
 They also have a smaller one bedroom at 530 sq ft.
-These two rooms can combine to form a 2-bedroom lock off unit.
+These two rooms can combine to form a 2-bedroom lock-off unit.
 All rooms have a patio or balcony.